Footage by Natalie Manning

 In 2015, Julia co-founded Capital Dance Project (CDP), a collective of professional dancers based in Sacramento for which she has created six premieres to date.
 As a founding member she has played an integral role in the development of the organization’s mission and creative management, as well as the collaborative vision behind CDP's annual Behind the Barre production and most recent CDP Digital Series: Made in Sacramento.
 Julia is inspired by the Sacramento arts community, and takes pride in her work with the CDP team to provide a unique creative platform and employment for local artists, musicians and dancers.
 Her works for the project have included collaborations with classical composer Andy Tan, hip-hop artist Paul Willis, visual artists Franceska Gamez & Matt Brown, sculptor Daniel Tran, drummer Tim Metz, and filmmaker Natalie Manning.

-In 2021, Julia was one of three choreographers commissioned to co-create and choreograph a new Nutcracker for the Sacramento Ballet, under the direction of Anthony Krutzkamp.
-Most recently, she was honored to be selected as one of three choreographers to participate in the New York Choreographic Institute's 2022 Spring Session, under the direction of Adrian Danchig.
+In 2019, Julia was one of four choreographers selected for the National Choreographer’s Initiative in Irvine, Ca, under the direction of Molly Lynch.
+In 2021, she was one of 3 commissioned choreographers to co-create a new Nutcracker for the Sacramento Ballet, under the direction of Anthony Krutzcamp.
+Julia was honored to be selected for the New York Choreographic Institute's 2022 Spring Session, under the direction of Adrian Danchig.
+Her first full work commission for the Sacramento Ballet, 'Hearts' premiered in April 2022.